-UI Vice President for Medical Affairs
+Vice President for Medical Affairs

-Prior to his appointment as dean of the Carver College of Medicine, Dr. Robillard served as chair and professor of the Department of Pediatrics at the University of Michigan Medical School and physician-in-chief at C.S.
+A pediatric nephrologist whose work focuses on developmental physiology of the kidney, Robillard has published more than 200 scientific papers.
+Prior to his appointment as UI Carver College of Medicine dean, he was chair and professor of pediatrics at the University of Michigan and physician-in-chief at C.S.
 Mott Children’s Hospital.

 A Montreal native, he earned bachelor’s and medical degrees from the University of Montreal; trained in Montreal, Los Angeles, and Iowa City; and joined the University of Iowa faculty in 1976 as an assistant professor.
 He advanced to professor in 1982 and was named vice chair of the Department of Pediatrics in 1987.

 Robillard is a fellow of the American Association for the Advancement of Science and in 2006 served as chairman of the board of directors for the American Board of Pediatrics.
 He also is a member of the American Clinical and Climatological Association, the Iowa Business Council, and Rotary International.